RyanBCole/Group4-NBA/README.md

   - Amazon AWS
   - Tableau

-For our project we chose to make a model to predict if . . .
+For our project we chose to analyze sports betting and create a machine to help accurately predict what bets would be best to place on certain games.
+In the dataset we used, we analyzed one specific season of the NBA (2017) But the goal is to use our model to be able to predict future NBA games.
+This model could be very useful to people interested in sports betting and sports analytics.

 To fulfill requirement #5 we chose to use Python Pandas & Tableau.